 Dawn on Anzac Day this year is extra special.
 If you regularly attend dawn services, you’ll know that the view of the stars and planets change from year to year.
-This year, there are three naked-eye planets visible in a conjunction with a beautiful waning...
+This year, there are three naked-eye planets visible in a celestial line up.
+A conjunction is where...

 Noongar people are the traditional owners of the south-west of Western Australia and have been for over 45,000 years.
 In the Noongar calendar, the months of April and May bring the season of Djeran.
 Mainstream education teaches the four seasons of Spring, Summer,...